denten-books/plain-text/1-metaphor.md

 using metaphors to convey concepts and features of your application.
 Use metaphors involving concrete, familiar ideas and make the metaphors plain, so that users have a set of expectations to apply to computer environments.
-For example, people often use folders to store paper documents in their offices.
-Therefore, it makes sense to people to store computer documents in computer-generated folders that look like files and folders.
+For example, people often use file folders to store paper documents in their offices.
+Therefore, it makes sense to people to store computer documents in computer-generated folders that look like file folders.
 People can organize their hard disks in a way that's analogous to the way they organize their file cabinets [@apple_apple_1987, 4].

 Apple's designers understood that the mapping of concepts between the physical and the computer-generated worlds is imperfect.
 For example, unlike a